The 20 Best Laryngeal Cleft Doctors Near Me in Washington, US

 Offers Telehealth

-Derek Rogers is a Pediatric Otolaryngologist and an Otolaryngologist in Tacoma, Washington.
+Derek Rogers is a Pediatric Otolaryngologist and an Otolaryngologist practicing medicine in Tacoma, Washington.
 Dr. Rogers is rated as a Distinguished provider by MediFind in the treatment of Laryngeal Cleft.
-His top areas of expertise are Laryngeal Cleft, Subglottic Stenosis, Laryngomalacia, Stridor, and Endoscopy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Laryngeal Cleft, Subglottic Stenosis, Laryngomalacia, Stridor, and Endoscopy.

 Distinguished in Laryngeal Cleft